crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

 ```
 [SQLite Write-Ahead Logging](https://www.sqlite.org/wal.html) is an option allowing more concurrency in SQLite that will improve performances in most scenarios.

-When WAL is disabled (or unspecified) you will see the following warning message at startup :
+When WAL is unspecified you will see the following warning message at startup :

 > You are using sqlite without WAL, this can have an impact of performance.
 If you do not store the database in a network share, set db_config.use_wal to true.
 Set explicitly to false to disable this warning.